stormfar/vibe-in-the-dark/QUICK_START.md

 4. **Start the game** (admin tab):
    - Click "UNLEASH THE CHAOS"
    - Participants see the target for 30 seconds
-   - Then they can start prompting Claude
+   - Then they can Start proompting Claude

 5. **Try AI prompts** (as participant):
    - "Create a large pink button in the centre"